Himalayan subtropical pine forests: Fauna

 Although there is not a rich variety of wildlife here when compared to tropical rainforest for example the region is important habitat, especially for birds.
-Wildlife includes tigers and leopards although in smaller numbers than in the lowland areas where herds of grazing antelopes provide food for them, whereas these slopes do not sustain grazing in large numbers.
-More typical animals of the pine forest are langurs and other animals of the Himalayas.
-Birds include the chestnut-breasted partridge and cheer pheasants that hide in the lush grass.
+Wildlife includes tigers and Indian leopards although in smaller numbers than in the lowland areas where herds of grazing antelopes provide food for them, whereas these slopes do not sustain grazing in large numbers.
+The ecoregion is also home to the rare Himalayan goral.
+More typical animals of the pine forest are langurs, macaques, wild boar and other animals of the Himalayas.
+Birds include the chestnut-breasted partridge, kalij pheasant and cheer pheasants that hide in the lush grass.

 Conservation

 These habitats are vulnerable to logging for firewood or conversion to grazing or farmland and more than half the area has been cleared or degraded which then allows the mountain water to wash away the soil quickly.
 The most profound changes can be seen in central and eastern Nepal, where the forest has been cleared for terrace farming.
 The protected areas of pine forest are small but include part of the larger Jim Corbett National Park.
+The Ayubia National Park and Murree-Kotli Sattian-Kahuta National Park is also part of this ecoregion.